Teaching Online vs. the Classroom – How Do They Compare?By Maggie Palmer

 Salaries for classroom-based teaching jobs are set by the schools and generally align with the economic level of the country where they’re located.
-Click here for average monthly salaries for popular TEFL destinations.
+Click here for average monthly salaries for popular TEFL/TESOL destinations.

-Salaries for online English teachers, on the other hand, vary depending on the company for which you teach, your qualifications and experience, and how many hours you choose to work (many online companies let you work as many hours as you like.)
-An average hourly rate for an online teaching job at one of the major online English providers would range from around $14 – $25 USD.
+Salaries for online English teachers, on the other hand, vary depending on the company for which you teach, your qualifications and experience, and how many hours you choose to work (many online companies let you work as many hours as you like).
+An average hourly rate for an online teaching job at one of the major online English providers ranges from around $14-$25 USD.

-If you work as an independent online English teacher, you are free to set your own rates and schedule with your students, which, for experienced and highly qualified teachers, could lead to higher income.
+If you work as an independent online English teacher, you’re free to set your own rates and schedule with your students, which, for experienced and highly qualified teachers, could lead to higher income.

-Additional requirements to teach in the classroom vary mostly by location, and can include a bachelor’s degree or teaching experience.
-For a look at requirements for classroom-based TEFL jobs by country, check out the Jobs at a Glance Chart.
+Additional requirements to teach in the classroom vary mostly by location and can include a bachelor’s degree or teaching experience.
+For a look at requirements for classroom-based TEFL/TESOL jobs by country, check out the Jobs at a Glance Chart.

-What are the pros and cons of teaching English in the classroom vs. teaching online?
+What are the pros and cons of teaching English online vs. the classroom?

 Pros of teaching English online

 That being said, teaching English in the traditional classroom setting has its own pros and cons.